 at java.base/java.lang.ProcessBuilder.start(ProcessBuilder.java:1073)

-at com.sixtysevenbricks.iclr.pdf.WkHtmlToPdfGenerator.$anonfun$generatePdf$1(WkHtmlToPdfGenerator.scala:26)
+at com.sixtysevenbricks.client.pdf.WkHtmlToPdfGenerator.$anonfun$generatePdf$1(WkHtmlToPdfGenerator.scala:26)

 So there’s a problem running wkhtmltopdf